OTHER SPECIFIED OR UNSPECIFIED EATING DISORDER

 The Center for the Obsessive Mind’s staff therapists offer online treatment for disordered eating throughout California.
 Our Clients span from San Francisco down to Southern Orange County and San Diego.
 Whether you’re in Silicon Valley, Santa Barbara, Beverly Hills or Dana Point, the Center’s staff can support you in your recovery.

 Staff members at the Center for the Obsessive Mind offer therapy for disordered eating in the state of Utah.
 Since we provide online treatment, we work with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

 Therapists at the Center for the Obsessive Mind also offer treatment for disordered eating online in Florida.
 We see people from all corners of the Sunshine state.
 Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide counseling remotely in your area.

-Therapists at the Center for the Obsessive Mind also practice teletherapy in Arizona.
-If you’re seeking help in Phoenix, Sedona, Scottsdale or Tucson, we offer specialized treatment for disordered eating online across the Grand Canyon State.
+Therapists at the Center for the Obsessive Mind also practice teletherapy in Nevada.
+So if you’re seeking help in Glenbrook, Incline Village, Reno or Las Vegas, we offer specialized treatment for disordered eating online across the Grand Canyon State.